aleconca/Bachelor_Thesis/README.md

-# ing-sw-2021-Ferrario-Favero-Conca
+**Master of Renaissance Digital Twin**

+This is the "Master of Renaissance" Java application.
+This software brings the classic board game "Master of Renaissance" to the digital realm.

+>Introduction_

+"Master of Renaissance" is a popular board game known for its engaging gameplay, where players compete to become the most influential and prosperous citizens of the Renaissance era.
+In this digital twin application, we aim to recreate the essence of the board game.

+>Group components:

-Componenti gruppo: Iacopo Roberto Ferrario , Alessia Conca Roncari , Anastasia Favero
+Iacopo Roberto Ferrario , Alessia Conca Roncari , Anastasia Favero

+>Personal note on how to start the jars:

 Il jar del server verrà eseguito da cmd su sistema operativo Windows 10